-JMI Equity is targeting $1.1 billion for its latest flagship fund, Sam Sutton says.
+JMI Equity is targeting $1.1 billion for its latest flagship fund and is eyeing to buy a universal air filter company, Sam Sutton says.

 Blackstone announced the close of two funds.
 The buyout shop’s first Asia private equity fund raised about $2.3 billion, while its second Asian opportunistic real estate pool closed on about $7.1 billion.

 LLR Partners closed its latest flagship on $1.2 billion.
 That’s up from LLR’s fourth fund, which weighed in at $950 million in 2014.

 News from Buyouts/VCJ: Sarah Pringle is reporting on a VC deal.
 Yes, you read that right.
 Evolve BioSystems is gearing up to take its infant probiotic global and create new products that fight malnutrition, having scored a $40 million Series C financing led by the Bill and Melinda Gates Foundation and Horizon.
 Read her story here.